Psychedelic Preparation & Integration Therapy

 Although, increasing clinical research and ancient Indigenous wisdom demonstrates significant results in the use of psychedelic substances for the treatment of PTSD, anxiety, addictions, expanded consciousness, and other mental health conditions, being prepared to navigate altered states of consciousness and greeting yourself there requires skill and grace.

 Psychedelic Integration Therapy assumes a harm-reduction approach to psychedelics.
-I do not promote or condone their use and recognize the physiological and psychological risks in doing so.
-I am not a medical doctor and do not run a medical clinic or clinical trials.
-I do not offer psychedelics or make referrals to places that do provide psychedelic treatment.
+We do not promote or condone their use and recognize the physiological and psychological risks in doing so.
+We not a medical doctors and do not run a medical clinic or clinical trials.
+We do not offer psychedelics or make referrals to places that do provide psychedelic treatment.
 Always talk to your medical provider and circle of care team.

 This webpage is not considered medical advice.